Anneh82/Anneh82/README.md

 - 👋 Hi, I’m @Anneh82
 - 👀 I’m interested in html, css and javascript
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning html, css and javascript
-- 💞️ I’m looking to collaborate on nothing :)
+- 💞️ I’m looking to collaborate on nothing yet :)
 - 📫 How to reach me: here :)

 <!---